 The requirements for all current and future LME-registered brands are to:

-- Maintain an ISO 45001 / OHSAS 18001 occupational health and safety management system certification or equivalent
+- Maintain an ISO 45001 occupational health and safety management system certification or equivalent.

 The first reporting deadlines for the OECD Guidance requirement began on 30 June 2022 and all aspects of the requirements will be fully embedded by 31 December 2023.
 The content below explains the requirements and deadlines in detail, provides the documents necessary to comply, and connects you to topic-specific guidance.

-If this is your first introduction to responsible sourcing and the LME, the LME recommends starting with the “Overview of LME responsible sourcing” (translations available).
+If this is your first introduction to responsible sourcing and the LME, the LME recommends starting with the LME Responsible Sourcing Handbook.

 If you are an LME brand producer wishing to submit compliance information, please email the team.

-LME Policy on Responsible Sourcing of LME-Listed Brands sets out the basis on which the LME will determine whether a Brand is compliant with the LME's standards for the responsible sourcing.
+The LME Policy on Responsible Sourcing of LME-Listed Brands sets out the basis on which the LME will determine whether a brand is compliant with the LME's standards for the responsible sourcing.

 Brands following track B (audited LME RFA track) or track C (published LME RFA track) are required to fill out the LME Red Flag Assessment template and the embedded Red Flag Assessment Workbook.